Endro32/ProAdmin/README.md

 # ProAdmin
-## The Most Powerful Minecraft Server Management Suite
+## The Most Powerful Minecraft Server Remote Management Suite
 Designed for servers ranging from the humble Vanilla server all the way to massive minigame servers, ProAdmin is packed with power and flexibility.
-It features a command-line interface for remote connections and a sleek GUI for fast development on your own PC.
-And because it's written in Java, you can run it on any platform.
+It features a powerful command-line interface, designed to be usable over SSH, that allows for complete management of your minecraft server.
+ProAdmin will help guide you through the Minecraft server's various configuaration files and automates many tasks that can be tedious on huge servers.
+One of the premiere features of ProAdmin is its automatic management of a Bungeecord network, automatically setting network configurations and distributing server jars, plugins, apps, and maps to the various servers on the network.
 #### Currently in development
 Altough it's not done yet, I'm working hard to get it finished.
-I'd like to be able to use it myself (which is where I got the idea), so I have some personal motivation to finish it up.
-I am currently working on the first beta release which will support only the comand-line, but will be fully functional and will allow for management of your server that will be much faster than manual management.
-The rest of the beta releases after that will be focused on the GUI.
-I hope to get it wrapped up and released hopefully within a month, but I can't make any promises.
+The initial release will be exclusively for single-host servers, with the next major release being focused on adding multi-host support to handle Bungeecord networks hosted on multiple physical machines, allowing you to manage the entire network from the ProAdmin installation on the central Bungeecord server.
-##### In the meantime, feel free to enjoy the mostly uncommented source code!
+##### In the meantime, feel free to enjoy the largely uncommented source code and currently working features.

 ## Designed for your PC and for your remote server
 Because most big minecraft servers are run on remote servers such as [Amazon Web Services](http://aws.amazon.com/) or [Rackspace](https://www.rackspace.com/), ProAdmin features a fully-capable command-line-interface to allow you to manage your server over SSH.
 In addition, it features the ability to build and run your minecraft server on your local PC using its beautifully crafted graphical interface, then deploy it to your remote server where it can be put into action.

 ## What it does
 #### Some of its many features include:
-- Ability to organize servers into groups
+- Organize servers into groups
-- Ability to automatically generate EULA.txt files for each individual server
+- Automatically generate EULA.txt files for each individual server
-- Ability to automatically manage a [Bungeecord](https://www.spigotmc.org/wiki/bungeecord/) installation
+- Automatically manage a [Bungeecord](https://www.spigotmc.org/wiki/bungeecord/) installation
 - Automatically update the server applications
 - Distribute plugins to each server from a central `plugins` folder
 - Distribute maps to each server from a central `maps` folder